jquery/learn.jquery.com/README.md

 1. To serve as a central, trustworthy, narrative compendium of information about how to use jQuery and JavaScript.
 2. To remain a timely, vibrant, and community-driven reference with a low barrier to contribution.

 Much of the initial content - and spirit - comes from [jQuery Fundamentals](https://github.com/rmurphey/jqfundamentals), an open-source book about jQuery, originally written by [Rebecca Murphey](http://www.rmurphey.com/) and released in 2010.
-In 2011, Rebecca [bequeathed the book](http://rmurphey.com/blog/2011/03/17/the-future-of-jquery-fundamentals-and-a-confession/) unto the jQuery Project to serve as the foundation for this site.
+In 2011, Rebecca [bequeathed the book](http://rmurphey.com/blog/2011/03/17/the-future-of-jquery-fundamentals-and-a-confession/) unto the jQuery Foundation to serve as the basis for this site.

 ## How This Site Works

 This site's core content consists of [Markdown](http://daringfireball.net/projects/markdown/) files.
-We use [nanoc](http://nanoc.stoneship.org/), a Ruby-based [static site generator](http://www.mickgardner.com/2011/04/27/An-Introduction-To-Static-Site-Generators.html), to process these files for previewing.
-For production on [learn.jquery.com](http://learn.jquery.com), a node.js script post-processes the nanoc results and puts them into the learning section of the jQuery Wordpress network.

 The template that controls the site's appearance is a [child theme](https://github.com/jquery/web-base-template/tree/master/themes/learn-jquery-com) of the jQuery [web base template](https://github.com/jquery/web-base-template), and any issues with the presentation should be directed to [that repository](https://github.com/jquery/web-base-template).

 ### Site Organization

-All of the content lives inside of the subdirectories of the `content` directory.
-Each of these subdirectories is considered a **category**, and contains one or more **articles**.
-Each category also contains a `dex.md` file that contains the category's human-readable title and an overview, which will appear on the category's landing page.
+All of the content lives inside of the subdirectories of the `page` directory.
+Each of these subdirectories is considered a **category**, and contains one or more **articles**, and there is also a top level file that corresponds to each category, which contains the category's human-readable title and an overview, which will appear on the category's landing page.

 An [`order.yml`](https://github.com/jquery/learn.jquery.com/blob/master/order.yml) file controls the order that categories and articles appear in the site.
 Categories or articles that do not appear in this file will not be published in the production site.

 ### YAML Conventions